 Bitcoins have shown immense dominance over the past few years in terms of profitability.
 It recorded a staggering 300% over one year, topping the 31% gains for the S&P 500 and 40% for the S&P/TSX Composite Index, simultaneously in 2021.
 Fears of continually rising inflation have steamed Bitcoin’s appeal.

 A derivative contract is one between two or more parties where the value of the derivative is based upon an underlying asset.
-The underlying instrument may be stock, commodity or currency.
+The underlying instrument may be a stock, commodity or currency.
 Derivatives can be traded over the counter or in an exchange, implying trading through a decentralized dealer network.

 Derivative trading refers to when traders speculate about future price movements of the underlying asset through buying or selling derivative contracts to achieve immense returns compared with outright buying of the investment.
 Traders use derivatives for hedging purposes to attenuate risk against an existing position.
 Derivative trading enables a trader to go short and make gains on falling asset prices, thereby hedging against existing long positions.

-You can trade with leveraging on derivatives by entering into a buy or sell position and speculating which way the prices will shift using a reasonable small deposit.
+You can trade by leveraging on derivatives by entering into a buy or sell position and speculating which way the prices will shift using a reasonably small deposit.
 Leveraging will magnify the resulting profits or losses in contrast with buying the underlying asset outright.
 You should be wary of risks associated with trading in derivatives, such as short-term unfavourable market fluctuations.
 It is essential to have a trading strategy in advance and familiarize yourself with the stop-loss order approach.